DarioCasciato/obsidian-auto-folder-collapse/README.md

 ## Usage

 Once the plugin is enabled, it will automatically collapse all child folders when you collapse a parent folder.
 You don't need to do anything else!

-**Note**: In some cases, the plugin stops working.
-To resolve the problem, call the `Reload Collapse Subfolders Plugin` command in the obsidian CLI.

 ## Troubleshooting